-Name of service user: Date of birth: Has a Mental Capacity Assessm confirm service user lacks capace.
-Has the person expressed views treatment?
-Yes/No If yes, what were those views? ity to consent?
-Assessment completed and appropriate documents stored in service users care plan and with MAR chart Signature n to administer medication covertly essionals, carers, family, advocate etc.) Date Ensure all nanerwork from Rest Interests meeting is st ored in the service users care plan List medications for covert admir nistration as agreed by Mult i-Disciplinary Team (MDT)
+Name of service user:

+Has a Mental Capacity Assessment confirm service user lacks capacity to the service user lacks capacity the service user lacks capacity to the service user Assessment completed and appropriate documents stored in service users care plan and with MAR chart Signature Name Designation Date apacity that is relevant to the present

+Name all involved in the Best Interes sts Meeting and decision t o administer medication covertly

+ssionals, carers, family, advocate etc.)

+Name Designation Date

+ed in the service users care plan

+List medications for covert administr

 Are these medicines considered essential?

-We will write the pharmacist consulted and record according to the control of the co
+Continued overleaf Name the pharmacist consulted and record advice on Form 9c

 Pharmacist name: Date:

 Organisation:

 When will the need for covert administration be reviewed?
 Date for first planned review:

 Care Home Manager Signature:

 Name:

 Date: